The 7 Best Sewing Machines on Amazon: Reviews and Advice

 What’s your Favorite Workhorse of a Sewing Machine?

 Everyone who knows me knows it is my Juki TL2010Q.
 She is a treasure.
 Sure, this is only a straight stitch sewing machine but that one stitch is so beautiful and perfect every time that I will never complain.
 There are fantastically intuitive dials for stitch length and thread tension.
-There are also higher end features like a knee lift, telescoping thread stand (so you can use large cones), a thread cutter, and a very sensitive speed control.
+There are also higher end features like a knee lift lever, telescoping thread stand (so you can use large cones), a thread cutter, and a very sensitive foot pedal for fine speed control.

 I have sewn entire quilts, bags, and pieces of clothing on this machine (not stretchy knit fabric, though).
 I dragged this machine on airplanes to Denver twice so I could use it while filming my Craftsy classes (I was nervous enough and didn’t want to be nervous about my sewing machine), and quickly learned just how NOT lightweight it is due to the heavy-duty metal frame.
 When kids bring me something that needs mending fast and I don’t want to mess with anything fancy, I switch on the Juki and she is ready to go.
 It pushes through many layers of fabric without a sweat.
 Topstitching on this machine is better than ANY topstitching I have done on much more expensive machines.
 And for a while I put it on a Grace frame and did free arm quilting!
 Nowadays I use it on a wide table with an extension table so I can fit larger projects.

 I could on and on, but I’ll just link you to my review instead.